 As with any retail operation, prior to opening a new store we incur such expenses as rent, training costs and other payroll related costs.
 These costs generally range between \$200 to \$400 per store depending on the overall rent costs for the location and the period between the time when we take physical possession of the store space and the time of the store opening.
 Generally, rent payments during a buildout period between delivery of possession and opening of a new store are deferred and therefore straight line rent expense recognized during that time does not require cash.
 Inherent in our retail business model, we also incur losses in the two to three months of operation following a new store opening.
 Like other furniture retailers, we do not recognize a sale until the furniture is delivered to our customer.
 Because our retail business model generally does not involve maintaining a stock of retail inventory that would result in quick delivery and because of the custom nature of many of our furniture offerings, delivery to our customers usually occurs about 30 days after an order is placed.
 We generally require a deposit at the time of order and collect the remaining balance when the furniture is delivered, at which time the sale is recognized.
 Coupled with the previously discussed store pre-opening costs, total start-up losses can range from \$400 to \$600 per store.
-While our retail break-even level within a reasonable period of time following store opening.
-Factors affecting the length of time required to achieve this goal on a store-by-store basis may include the level of brand recognition, the degree of local competition and the depth of penetration in a particular market.
-Even as new stores ramp up to break-even, we do realize additional wholesale sales volume that leverages the fixed costs in our wholesale business.
+While our retail expansion is initially costly, we believe our site selection and new store presentation will generally result in locations that operate at or above a retail break-even level within a reasonable period of time following store opening.
+Factors affecting the length of time required to achieve this goal on a store-by-store basis may include the level of brand recognition, the degree of local competition, the depth of penetration in a particular market and the overall health of the local and U.S. economy.
+Even as new stores ramp up to break-even, we do realize additional wholesale sales volume that leverages the fixed costs in our whol